ODOV: Benchmark the Open-Domain Open-Vocabulary Object Detection: Experimental Results

 \subsection{Ablation Study}

-\textbf{Effectiveness of the proposed DAPmt.} As shown in Table~\ref{tab:OD-LVIS}, when using ViT-B/16 as the backbone, with only using DAPmt module in our method, our methods `DAPmt' achieves the scores of 17.5\%, 12.7\%, 13.2\%, and 14.7\% for the `frequent', `common', `rare', and overall categories, which outperforms CLIPSelf for 0.4\%, 0.7\%, 1.0\%, and 0.7\%.
-The results of using the ViT-L/14 or ResNet as the backbone are similar.
+\textbf{Effectiveness of the proposed DAPmt.} As shown in Table~\ref{tab:OD-LVIS}, when we integrate DAPmt (`+ DAPmt') into F-VLM (CLIP RN50×16), F-ViT (CLIPSelf ViT-B/16 and ViT-L/14), and F-ViT (DeCLIP ViT-B/16 and ViT-L/14), it achieves improvements of 1.0\%, 1.0\%, 0.6\%, 0.6\%, and 1.2\% on the `rare' categories, respectively.
 These results indicate that introducing DAPmt in the training process enables our model to effectively learn the category semantics from CLIP, thus enhancing the model’s generalization capabilities.
+Moreover, we apply DAPmt to the inference of various OVD frameworks, including MM-OVOD, YOLO-World, YOLOE, and OV-DQUO, all of which achieve consistent and significant performance improvements, further demonstrating the generality and robustness of DAPmt.

 \textbf{Effectiveness of the proposed DP\&G.} To validate the DP\&G solely, we train DP\&G based on fixed prompt templates (\eg, `a photo of \{\}') instead of using DAPmt.
-The corresponding results `DP\&G' show that, with the ViT-B/16 backbone, it achieves the improvements of 1.5\%, 1.8\%, 1.5\%, and 1.7\% for `frequent', `common', `rare', and overall categories over CLIPSelf.
-We can also see the improvements when using the ViT-L/14 backbone and ResNet.
-We attribute this to DP\&G's ability to extract and incorporate the visual domain information, enriching representation of the customized prompts, thereby enhancing the model’s generalization across diverse scenarios.
-When comparing the only `DAPmt' or `DP\&G' with `Ours' (DAPmt + DP\&G), it can also be seen that removing either of them decreases the performance of our method, which verifies the effectiveness of both.
+As shown in Table~\ref{tab:OD-LVIS}, we integrate the DP\&G network into both F-VLM and F-ViT frameworks (`+ DP\&G').
+The results show that, when using CLIPSelf ViT-B/16 and ViT-L/14 as backbones, DVtor surpasses F-ViT by 1.5\%, 1.8\%, 1.5\%, and 1.7\%, as well as by 1.0\%, 0.9\%, 1.3\%, and 1.5\% on the frequent, common, rare, and overall categories, respectively.
+Similar performance improvements are also observed when F-ViT adopts DeCLIP ViT-B/16 and ViT-L/14 as backbones, and when F-VLM uses RN50×16 as the backbone.
+We attribute these improvements to the DP\&G module’s ability to effectively extract and integrate visual domain information, enriching the semantic representation of customized prompts and further enhancing the model's generalization across diverse scenarios.
+Moreover, compared with models using only `DAPmt' or `DP\&G', DVtor (\ie, DAPmt + DP\&G) achieves superior results across all metrics, indicating that removing either module leads to a decline in performance, thereby further verifying the effectiveness and complementarity of both components.